CaelusIsBased/change-detection/README.md

 - Statistic comparison between Scan B and OKCUSUM ```ScanBvsOnlineKCUSUM.m```
 - EDD comparison between Scan B and OKCUSUM ```figure7proposedvsscanb.m```

-  A lot of the scripts look like they were heavily formatted, and that is a result of attempting to "beautify" my code using AI tools (otherwise they were very messy with indendations all over the place).
-However, all codes are original.
+  A lot of the scripts look like they were heavily formatted, and that is a result of attempting to "beautify" my code using AI tools to fix my poor indendation.
+This is the *only* place where I used an AI tool.
+All codes are original.